gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

     ![](resources/iot-central-open-connect.png)
 3. The device connection configuration will be displayed.
     ![](resources/iot-central-device-connection-information.png)
-4. From the Device connection page, copy the ID Scope, Device ID, and Primary Key to Notepad.
+4. **From the Device connection page, copy the ID Scope, Device ID, and Primary Key to Notepad**.

 ### Get the Azure IoT Central Application URL to Whitelist